ozzafar/count_token/README.md

-# Objects Count Optimization for Text-to-image Diffusion Models
+# Iterative Object Count Optimization for Text-to-image Diffusion Models

 This is the repository that contains source code for the [Objects Count Optimization for Text-to-image Diffusion Models website](https://ozzafar.github.io/count_token/).
 The project source code can be found at  [https://github.com/ozzafar/discriminative_class_tokens_for_counting](https://github.com/ozzafar/discriminative_class_tokens_for_counting).